 Location independence means that when you travel you don’t have to hurry.
 You take your work with you!

 For many, location independence means you don’t have to use up (or even have) ‘vacation days’ to travel.
 The ability to travel freely is a huge bonus to the location independent lifestyle.
 Some have even built their location independence around the travel industry by writing, blogging, vlogging, or Instagramming all about their travels.
 Lucky dogs.

 For others, it can simply mean not putting down deep roots every time they move.
-Traveling nurses and freelancers for example, may get a contract for three to six months at a time in different cities.
+Traveling nurses and freelancers, for example, may get a contract for three to six months at a time in different cities.
 That’s three to six months of exploring a new area, new culture, new people, new foods, new scenery.
 This provides the variety that they crave.

 Check out SV Delos.
 These guys have been living their location independent life of sailing around the world for the last ten years or so… I don’t know exactly how long, but it’s been awhile.
 They started out in the tech industry with a software company and some consulting to launch their travel lifestyle.
-Now they spend their days exploring the blue waters of the world and whatever magical islands they can find.
+Now they spend their days sailing the blue waters of the world and exploring whatever magical islands they can find.

-Keep Your Daydream is a full-time RV family that started out as a six month trip that still hasn’t ended.
+Keep Your Daydream is a full-time RV family that started out as a six-month trip that still hasn’t ended.
 I believe they started out funding their adventure with a business that could be operated from the road.

 Location independence provides the freedom to be mobile when you need to be.

 Often times, this mobility means you can follow your heart’s desire.